Rugged vs Ruggedized: The Difference That Decides Reliability - Core Systems

 Rugged Means Engineered from the Inside Out

-True rugged systems begin with the environment in mind.
-Every board, connector, and interface is selected and tested to survive heat, vibration, dust, salt, and electromagnetic interference.
-The durability is not bolted on later.
-It is designed into the system from the very start.
+True rugged systems are fundamentally different.
+They are engineered from the start with the environment in mind.
+Every board, connector, and interface is selected and tested to withstand heat, vibration, dust, salt, and electromagnetic interference.
+Durability is not bolted on later.
+It is built into the DNA of the system.
+In fact, VDC Research reports that organizations adopting purpose-built rugged systems experience up to 46 percent fewer field failures compared to those using modified commercial equipment.

 Assembly Integration